 Hack For Budget Conscious Students: How to Do Your Laundry While Saving Money

-Most students are on a strict budget, right?
-Do you want to stretch your budget while keeping your clothes fresh and clean?
-Read on for our money saving hack to doing laundry on a budget.
+Do you want to stretch your budget further while keeping your clothes fresh and clean?
+Read on for our money saving hacks for university students who need to do their laundry on a restricted budget.

-We've compiled our best hack for students to help you master the money saving art of frugal laundry without compromising on cleanliness or quality.
+We've compiled our best hacks for university students to help you master the art of frugal laundry without compromising on cleanliness or quality, while saving money in the process.

-Savvy Students Hack: Saving Money by Making Your Own Laundry Detergent
+Savvy Student Hacks: Start Saving Money by Making Your Own Laundry Detergent

 Do you know how to make your own detergent at home for a fraction of the cost of store-bought brands?
 Not only is it cost effective, but it’s also environmentally friendly and an budget friendly alternative to washing powder, tabs or laundry sheets.
 You'll need to buy a few simple ingredients like soap, washing soda and borax, all of which are readily available in most supermarkets.